benibela/mailfilter/README.md

     Subject: spam
     mark seen

-Multiple filters are separated by whitespace.
+Multiple filters are separated by line breaks like paragraphs in markdown.

     Subject: topic1
     => folder1